It’s time to evaluate candidates for their work – not for resume logos

 I’ve been on both sides of the technical recruiting process more times than I can count.
 Here’s the truth: the good candidates want to show you what they can do and the good hiring managers want to see it.

-I’m really excited to share the new feature we’ve built that will help both candidates and companies get their wish.
-Public Take-Homes goes live today.
-With a simple link on a company’s Careers page, companies can make it easy for candidates to click, do a Take-Home challenge and “show” their coding skills.
+I’m really excited to share the new feature we’ve built that will help both candidates and companies get their wish. public take-home projects goes live today.
+With a simple link on a company’s Careers page, companies can make it easy for candidates to click, do a take-home project and “show” their coding skills.
 Suddenly the traditional resume and recruiter screen, with its ‘all tell/no show’ vibe, feels a lot less relevant.
 Candidates win by showing their best skills and recruiters save time while also casting a wider net.
 As a hiring manager, I get to quickly see who my best applicants are, sometimes even those I would have skipped based on resume alone.

 Casting a wide net.
 Pipeline problem.
 Commitment to diversity.
 Equitable workplaces.
 Companies talk a lot about hiring challenges.
-Public Take-Homes gives them a chance to do something real – all while getting more great talent, quickly.
+Public take-home projects gives them a chance to do something real – all while getting more great talent, quickly.